bbonzai/microcontrollers.intro/index.md

 There are three steps to customizing a microcontroller for a particular project:

 1. Write a program using a workstation (laptop or desktop).
-The program:

-> * (initially) sets the values of counters, registers, I/O ports, etc. within the microcontroller.

-> * (thereafter) commands the microcontroller to get input from various registers or ports, and (depending on their value), send output to various registers or ports.

-2. "Compile" the program.

-> * Convert the program into the 1's and 0's that the microcontroller can understand.
+2. "Compile" the program, turning it into the 1's and 0's that can be understood by the microcontroller.

-3. Download the program to the microcontroller.
+3. Download the program to the microcontroller, aka "flash" it, because your are writing your compiled program to its flash memory.

-> * This is called "flashing" the microcontroller, because its "flash" memory is being written.

 **➡ Once programmed, a microcontroller will repeat the same set of commands forever.
 If it is reset or temporarily loses power, it will start again and continue running the same